What’s New

 Nearby on the island, the North Carolina Aquarium at Fort Fisher welcomed two loggerhead sea turtle hatchlings, Pip and Scout.
 Rescued from a nest excavation in Carolina Beach, the sea turtle hatchlings are on display one at a time in the loggerhead conservation habitat.

 Recently, the aquarium welcomed another trio of Asian small-clawed otter pups.
-Born to Leia and Quincy, the three otter pups are behind the scenes bonding and growing with their parents in addition to their three siblings, Stella, Mae and Selene who were born at the aquarium May 2022.
-Once the new pups are eating solid foods and swimming proficiently, they will join the rest of the otter family at Otters on the Edge exhibit.
+Born to Leia and Quincy, the three otter pups, named Gemma, Kai and Ren, have recently joined the Otters on the Edge exhibit with siblings Stella, Mae and Selene who were born at the aquarium May 2022.

 Bog Garden at Carolina Beach State Park